fuyuncat/rquery/EXAMPLES.md

    ```
    aaa
    ```
-- substr(str,startpos[,len]) - Get a substring of a string, start from pos.
+- substr(str,startpos[,len]) : Normal function.
+Get a substring of a string, start from pos.
 If len is not provide, get the sub string till the end of the string<br/>
    ```
    echo "AAABBBcccDDDEEE"|rq -q "s substr(@raw,6,3)"
    ```